duterscmy/Slow-Fast-Sampling/README.md

 ```

 ## 📮 Contact
-Created and maintained by Qingyan Wei (florawei0506@gmail.com).
+Created and maintained by Qingyan Wei (liangrun@csu.edu.cn).
 Feel free to open an issue or drop me an email—PRs are welcome!

 ## 🎉 Acknowledgements